FilipMalczak/godplay/README.md

  ## Details

  > For the sake of initial values, we assume that average daily need of average
  > specimen over the whole simulation is 10.
+All the numbers will be tweaked by
+ > trial and error once implemented.

  ### World